andresriancho/w3af-kali/README.md

  * Package signing (`debsign: gpg error occurred!
 Aborting`)

 ## Testing the .deb files
- * Install `Kali` in a VirtualBox
+ * Build a docker image using `docker/build.sh`
+ * Run the image using `docker run -i -t --rm andresriancho/kali /bin/bash`, then inside the container:
    * `apt-get update`
    * `apt-get dist-upgrade`
-   * Shutdown the VM, and take a snapshot.
-Call it "After apt-get dist-upgrade"
- * Build the new w3af package as explained before
- * Copy the `.deb` files to Kali
+   * Copy the newly built `.deb` files to the Kali container
    * `dpkg --install w3af*.deb`
- * Verify that the installation works as expected
+   * Verify that the installation works as expected by running a scan
-   * Run a scan

 ### Push the changes to this repository
 ```bash